Parameterized Complexity of Stable Roommates with Ties and Incomplete Lists Through the Lens of Graph Parameters: An FPT-algorithm with Respect to Feedback Edge Number

-The graph $H_{F'}$ arises from the forest $G'$\khcom{Maybe rename to indicate the dependence of $F'$} by adding the 3-cycles of the form $v,v',v''$.
-Any tree admits a tree decomposition of width 1, where for each vertex $v$ there exists a bag $B_v$ containing only $v$.
-Duplicating this bag and adding a bag containing $\{v, v', v''\}$ in between yields a tree decomposition of width 2.
-Thus, $H_{F'}$ has treewidth at most 2.
-Consequently, the instance $H_{F'}$ can be solved in polynomial time (as \textsc{Max-SRTI} is in XP with respect to treewidth \cite{Adil2018}), proving the theorem. \end{proof} }
+Graph $H_{F'}$ arises from the forest $G'$ by adding for each $v \in G' $ with $\alpha (v) < \infty$ vertices~$v'$ and~$v''$ together with edges $\{v, v'\}$, $\{v, v''\}$, and $\{v', v''\}$.
+Any forest admits a tree decomposition of width one, where for each vertex $v$ there exists a bag $B_v$ containing only $v$.
+Starting with such a tree-decomposition for $G'$, duplicating $B_v$ and adding a bag containing $\{v, v', v''\}$ in between for every $v\in V(G')$ with $\alpha (v) < \infty$ yields a tree decomposition of width two.
+Thus, $H_{F'}$ has treewidth at most two.
+Consequently, finding maximum stable matching in~$H_{F'}$ or deciding that $H_{F'}$ does not admit a stable matching can be done in polynomial time (as \textsc{Max-SRTI} is in XP with respect to treewidth \cite{Adil2018}), proving the theorem. \end{proof}

-\khinlineLater{ \begin{remark} It should be possible to extend this algorithm to an exact FPT-algorithm with respect to tree-cut width + unmatched vertices for \textsc{Max-SRTI} (by computing stable matchings complying with $g$ leaving $k$ vertices uncovered and extending the definition of 'classes' in the auxiliary problem by also including the number of unmatched vertices).